WellsRC/Quarantine-and-testing-to-ameliorate-transmission-due-to-travel-during-COVID-19-pandemic/README.md

 1 Center for Infectious Disease Modeling and Analysis (CIDMA), Yale School of Public Health, New Haven, Connecticut 06520, USA

-2 Center for Vaccine Development and Global Health, University of Maryland School of Medicine, Baltimore, Maryland, 21201, USA
+2 Center for Vaccine Development and Global Health, University of Maryland School of Medicine, Baltimore, Maryland, 21201,

-3Emerging Pathogens Institute, University of Florida, P.O.
+3 Emerging Pathogens Institute, University of Florida, P.O.
 Box 100009, Gainesville, FL 32610, USA

-4Agent-Based Modelling Laboratory, York University, Toronto, Ontario, Canada 5 Department of Ecology and Evolutionary Biology, Yale University, New Haven, Connecticut 06525, USA 6 Department of Biostatistics, Yale School of Public Health, New Haven, Connecticut 06510, USA 7 Program in Computational Biology and Bioinformatics, Yale University, New Haven, Connecticut 06511, USA 8 Program in Microbiology, Yale University, New Haven, Connecticut 06511, USA
+4 Agent-Based Modelling Laboratory, York University, Toronto, Ontario, Canada

+5 Department of Ecology and Evolutionary Biology, Yale University, New Haven, Connecticut 06525, USA

+6 Department of Biostatistics, Yale School of Public Health, New Haven, Connecticut 06510, USA

+7 Program in Computational Biology and Bioinformatics, Yale University, New Haven, Connecticut 06511, USA

+8 Program in Microbiology, Yale University, New Haven, Connecticut 06511, USA

 These authors contributed equally: Chad R. Wells and Abhishek Pandey